mckinseyacademy/mcka-theme/docs/SetupNotes.md

 ### Provision Apros

+Uncomment the `config.vm.provision "apros" ...` line from the end of the `Vagrantfile`.

-Run the apros provision script on your host with `vagrant provision --provision-with apros`
+Then run the apros provision script on your host with `vagrant provision --provision-with apros`

 The script will do the following: